CCI-GU-Sweden/napari-omero-downloader-cci/README.md

 Napari is also required, but not in the dependency.

 Python version support locked by zeroc-ice: from 3.8 to 3.12.
+Default is python 3.10.

 ### Python version support